SECTION 1. PURPOSE.

-1. Employees serving under Schedule A or B may be detailed to competitive service positions, subject to OPM’s general restrictions on details.
+1. Employees serving under Schedule A or B appointments may be detailed to a competitive service position, subject to OPM’s general restrictions on details.
 The detail requires prior approval of the Director, OHRM.
 Guidance on details is provided in DAO 202-334, “Details.”

 2. Employees serving under Schedule C or statutory appointing authorities may be similarly detailed with prior approval of the Director, OHRM, and in association with the White House Liaison.c.
 Noncompetitive Appointments.
 Under certain special authorities, excepted service employees may receive noncompetitive appointments to the competitive service as described in 5 CFR 213.

 b.
-Qualification standards for Wage Marine positions may provide for separate time-in-grade requirements.
+Qualification standards for Wage Mariner positions may provide for separate time-in-grade requirements.

 .01 Legal Requirements.

-Unless specifically exempted by statute, Executive Order, or OPM regulation, excepted service employees must meet the security, suitability, conduct, and citizenship requirements prescribed for government employment in general.
+Unless specifically exempted by statute, Executive order, or OPM regulation, excepted service employees must meet the security, suitability, conduct, and citizenship requirements prescribed for Federal Government employment in general.
 The employees are also subject to the statutes on dual compensation.

 a.
-The Department’s general policy on employment of aliens is set forth in DAO 202-300, Section 6.
-That policy applies to both the competitive and the excepted service.
+The Department’s general policy on employment of non-citizens is set forth in DAO 202-300, “Employment (General),” Section 6, and applies to both the competitive and excepted service.

 b.
-The employment of aliens in the excepted service is also subject to appropriations act restrictions.
+The employment of non-citizens in the excepted service is also subject to Appropriations Act restrictions.
 Neither the Department nor OPM has authority to grant exceptions.

 .03 Qualification Standards.

 a.
-OPM sets qualification standards for Schedule B positions and certain other categories of jobs.
-Standards for Schedule B positions are the same as those for the identical series and grades in the competitive service.
-Appointing officers, however, may set additional standards, as necessary.
+OPM sets qualification standards for Schedule B and Schedule D positions and certain categories of jobs.
+Standards for Schedule B positions are the same as those for the identical series and grades/bands in the competitive service.

 b.
 Bureau/operating units may establish qualification standards in lieu of using OPM’s “General Schedule Qualification Standards,” upon approval by the SHRO/ESC.
 The standards must be based on bona fide occupational qualifications.
-Each standard must be recorded and available for review by any interested party.
+Each standard must be established in writing and available for review by any interested party.

 1. To the extent practicable, the standards should be the same as those for similar positions at the same level in the competitive service.